Comments Off on Hardy Terrestrial Orchids for the Garden

 The legendary courtesan, Madame Pompadour, loved hyacinths (Hyacinthus orientalis) and nearly three centuries later, they still carry the fragrance banner into mid-spring, with stocky heads of highly scented florets in an array of Easter egg colors.
-At about the same time, intensely fragrant lily-of-the-valley (Convallaria majalis) scent shaded places with their unique “muguet des bois” aroma, long a favorite of perfume makers.
-If you already grow lily-of-the valley, dig up a budded clump, pot it up with some Fafard Natural and Organic Potting Soil and enjoy the fragrance indoors while the flowers last.
-Afterwards, return the clump to the garden.
+At about the same time, intensely fragrant lily-of-the-valley (Convallaria majalis) scent shaded places with their unique “Muguet des bois” aroma, long a favorite of perfume makers.
+If you already grow lily-of-the-valley, dig up a budded clump, pot it up with some Fafard Natural and Organic Potting Soil and enjoy the fragrance indoors while the flowers last.
+Afterward, return the clump to the garden.

 Late Spring Fragrance

 The deep purple blooms of sweet pea ‘Cupani’ offer spicy fragrance from late spring through summer.
 (Photo by Jessie Keith)

 In pots or trained against walls or trellises, old-fashioned annual sweet peas (Lathyrus odoratus) send out a ravishing scent.
 The maroon and purple Cupani types are among the most fragrant, but all varieties please the nose while tantalizing the eye with delicate orchid-like flowers.
 Get a jump on the season by starting sweet pea seeds indoors in trays or cell packs filled with Fafard Natural and Organic Seed Starter.